Services for Law Faculty: Electronic Resources

-The University licenses over 45,000 electronic journals, many in PDF format.
-Approximately 4000 of these e-journals are law-related.
-Most e-journals may be accessed from any location using your BU login name and Kerberos password.
+The University licenses thousands of online journals, many in PDF format.
+Most e-journals may be accessed locally and remotely using your BU login name and Kerberos password.

 As a member of the Center for Computer-Assisted Legal Instruction, the library offers the complete CALI library of research exercises to complement classroom instruction.
 Please contact the reference desk for the faculty authorization code.

 The legal information librarians have compiled online guides for topical legal research.
 For a complete listing see research guides.

 updated: August 2014